 Post-Graduate Experience Requirement:

-To apply to be a Licensed Professional Counselor, you will need to complete 3,000 hours of post-graduate experience in the practice of mental health counseling with 100 hours of face-to-face clinical supervision completed in no less than two years and in no more than four years.
-Your supervisor must be a person who is licensed as a mental health counselor, psychologist, clinical social worker, advanced practice registered nurse with a specialty in mental health, physician with a specialty in psychiatry, or a marriage and family therapist during the entire supervised period.
+To apply to be a Mental Health Counselor (MHC), you will need to complete 3,000 hours of post-graduate experience in the practice of mental health counseling with 100 hours of face-to-face clinical supervision completed in no less than two years and in no more than four years.
+Your supervisor must be licensed as a mental health counselor, psychologist, clinical social worker, advanced practice registered nurse with a specialty in mental health, physician with a specialty in psychiatry, or a marriage and family therapist during the entire supervised period.

-Completed supervised hours are verified with submission of the Post-graduate Verification Form.
-Have your supervisor complete this form.
-Your supervisor must sign this form before a notary public.
-For additional information on how to apply for your Licensed Professional Counselor (LPC) review the Board’s website.
+Completed supervised hours are verified with submission of the Post-Graduate Verification Form and must be completed by your supervisor.
+Your supervisor must sign this form before a notary public and attach a brief summary of the duties performed during the post-graduate period.
+For additional information on how to apply for your Mental Health Counselor (MHC) review the Board’s website.

 Applicants have two years to complete the licensing process, including requests for additional documentation.